 Eco-Friendly + DIY Wasp Repellent

-Don't want to buy numerous paper wasp nests?
+Don't want to buy numerous paper wasp nests or wasp killer?
 No worries!
 Some DIYers love using essential oils and paper bags to deter wasps.
 (Wasps are not fans of peppermint oil.)

 Say goodbye to hornet nests for good, y'all!